BZemba87/guessing-game/README.md

 ##  Testing User Stories

-1. I want to play a game that is straightforward and immediately easy to understand
+1. I want to play a game that is straightforward and immediately easy to understand and use
 - From the moment the welcome message appears, the user knows what the aim of the game is.

 2. I want to be able to select the difficulty level of the game
 - The user is able to choose between 3 levels - easy, medium or hard.
+This is quite user friendly as it will accept any input that is close enough to one of the 3 levels eg: either the first letter or the full word (e or easy etc)

 3. I want to be alerted to invalid input and given the chance to re-enter data
 - Invalid input is handled with alert messages and prompts at every point a user can enter data.